 Temerity means well, excessive confidence, a sort of effrontery.
-Hope dear Sugata Kumary teacher forgives me for the temerity; for doing a translation.
+Hope dear Sugata Kumary teacher forgives me for the temerity of doing a translation.
 The sort of precious feelings her lines evoke, I could not help it actually.

-My teachers, place their hands on my head
+My mentors, place their hands on my head.

 My friends, who have long left, look on and smile.

 Magnificent as the roar of the sea,